 Hearts: K (high), Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

 The rule to remember is, "Low in black, high in red."

-Deal five cards to each player clockwise - three, then two (or two, then three) in rotation, to the left, beginning with the player on his left.
+Deal five cards to each player clockwise - three, then two (or two, then three) in rotation, to the left, beginning with the player on the left.
 After the deal is completed, the next card is turned over to indicate trump.